tmzkt/itinerary-finder/README.md

 # itinerary-finder
-An itinerary finder that loads data from an mdb file and outputs an itinerary to to a file named `tripplan.csv`.
+An itinerary finder that loads data from a Microsoft Access mdb file and outputs an itinerary to to a file named `tripplan.csv`.
 This is an older project and there is currently not a sample mdb file available.
 The program is written in Python v3.3 and much be executed with a python interpreter.